Zinc Rich Foods & Recipes

 The Zinc:Copper Ratio

-While getting enough dietary zinc is undoubtedly important, the amount of zinc you’re taking in relative to the mineral copper is arguably just as necessary.
+While getting enough dietary zinc is undoubtedly important, the amount of zinc you’re taking in relative to the mineral copper is just as necessary.
 Zinc and copper are also synergists and antagonists.
 Thus, overconsuming copper can contribute to lowered zinc levels.

 Getting too much dietary copper and insufficient zinc is common in vegan and vegetarian diets because zinc is sparse, and copper is readily found in grains, nuts, and other plant foods.
 It’s also possible to get excessive amounts of copper from organ meats like liver and kidney.